Naufig/Naufig/README.md

 - 👋 Hi, I’m @Naufig
-- 👀 I’m interested in videogames & app development
+- 👀 I’m interested in videogames development
-- 🌱 I’m currently learning Unity, C# & Python
+- 🌱 I’m currently learning Godot & GDScript
 - 💞️ I’m looking to collaborate on videogames
-- 📫 How to reach me: naufig@mail.com; on twitter as @naufig
+- 📫 How to reach me: naufig@mail.com; on twitter in bluesky

 <!---
 Naufig/Naufig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.